-Finding: Complies with Condition.
-See 16.08.030.B.3 for discussion of stormwater design.
+Finding: Complies with Conditions.
+Refer to section 16.08.030.B.3 of this report for a discussion of storm water.

 2. Activities that create more than two thousand square feet of impervious surface, cumulated over any given seven year period; or